fusiondew/Xeverous.github.io/content/generic/cccppp.md

 }
 ```

-Now, consider this: library *bar* is updated and in it's new version it also offers a function named `func` but in it's own namespace.
+Now, consider this: library *bar* is updated and it also offers a function named `func` but in it's own namespace.
 The function signature is `int func(int)`.

 Qualified name lookup would just search for the function in the specified namespace.